The $\omega$-categorification of Algebraic Theories: Special Collections

 \section{Special Collections}

-There are four particular collections that are worth noting.
+There are several particular collections that are worth noting.
 The first is the terminal collection $\id: \Tone \rightarrow \Tone$.
 This collection is the unit for the cartesian product in $\Coll$.
-To see why, recall that the cartesian product in a slice category is defined via the pullback of a sliced object along another.
+Recall that the cartesian product in a slice category is defined via the pullback of a sliced object along another.
 Hence the cartesian product of a collection $a: A \rightarrow \Tone$ against $\id$ creates an isomorphic collection whose underlying globular set consists of the elements of $A$ paired together with their arity shape specified by $a$.

-There is also a collection $I: \one \hookrightarrow \Tone$ whose arity map is simply the inclusion of generators.
+Also of note is the collection $I: \one \hookrightarrow \Tone$ whose arity map is simply the inclusion of generators.
 This collection is important because it is the unit for $\mysquare$ in $\Coll$.
 Note that applying $\mysquare$ to $a: A \rightarrow \Tone$ with $I$ on the right gives a collection whose underlying globular set consists of pairs whose entries are an element of $A$ together with the globular pasting scheme from $\Tone$ which represents its arity.
 Similarly, tensoring with $I$ on the left gives a collection whose underlying globular set consists of pairs whose entries are a generic $n$-cell from $\one$ together with an $n$-cell from $A$.
 As each of these collections is isomorphic to $a: A \rightarrow \Tone$, the collection $I: \one \hookrightarrow \Tone$ must be the unit for $\mysquare$ in $\Coll$.
 Moreover, when enriching over $\Coll$ with respect to $\mysquare$, this collection can be used to distinguish elements in a particular hom-object.
 For example, if $a: A \rightarrow \Tone$ is a hom-object collection, then a cell $x$ of $A$ may be distinguished by a collection morphism $[x] : \one \rightarrow A$.

 Note that the previous two collections are units for $\times$ and $\mysquare$ respectively.
-As previously noted, these units give $\Coll$ two different monoidal structures.
-Note that the $\mysquare$ unit $I$ is a sub-object of the cartesian unit $\id$, suggesting that these two monoidal structures should have some sort of nice interaction.
-We shall see shortly that the precise way in which these two monoidal structures interact will play a part in the construction of globular PROs.
+These units give $\Coll$ two different monoidal structures.
+Note that the $\mysquare$ unit $I$ is a sub-object of the cartesian unit $\id$.
+Note also that monoids with respect to the product $\mysquare$ are precisely the objects of key interest in Leinster's construction.